 Global Product Manager of Adida Corey Allen shares in an interview, “James Harden, from day one, has been super involved.
 He’s helped us design and worked on colorways.” designers who have helped the player craft his signature line echoes this statement.
 They describe him as someone who is very committed to his product; they even consider him as a co-creator of the shoes.
 Below are some of the footwear designers who had a hand in the creation of the various James Harden basketball shoes.

 - Brian Foresta.
-An alumnus from Pratt Institute with a degree in Industrial Design, Brian Foresta is currently the Vice President of Design in Adidas.
-Starting out as a freelance footwear designer for Ralph Lauren, he slowly climbed up the ladder working for companies such as Reebok and Nike.
-Later on, transferring to Adidas.
-Foresta helped create the Harden Vol. 1.
+An alumnus from Pratt Institute with a degree in Industrial Design, Brian Foresta is currently the Vice President of Design at Adidas.
+Starting out as a freelance footwear designer for Ralph Lauren, he slowly climbed up the ladder working for companies such as the leading American sports brand Nike and Nike subsidiary Reebok.
+Upon his transfer to Adidas, Foresta helped create the James Harden's Vol. 1.

 - Rashad Williams.
 Standing as the lead designer for the Harden Vol. 2, Rashad Williams graduated from Brandeis University with a Bachelor’s Degree in American Studies.
-He is currently the Senior Director for Basketball Footwear in Adidas and used to work for Under Armour and Nike.
+He is currently the Senior Director for Basketball Footwear at Adidas.
+He used to work for Kevin Plank's Under Armour and Nike.

 - Dillon Patrick.
 A graduate of Carnegie Mellon University with a degree of Industrial and Product Design, Dillon Patrick was one of the youngest footwear designers to create multiple team model shoes for Adidas.
 Patrick designed the D Rose Dominate, Light Em Up 2, and the Harden B/E.